23 mins read

 9. Traditional industry knowledge

 Manual measurement techniques, which were once the bedrock of quantity surveying, are not so common anymore, yet these fundamental skills must continue to be fostered.
 Paper plans, scale rulers, and highlighters still have their place in a modern QS repertoire.
 Manual measurement is often required at early project planning stages to establish feasibility or validate results at different points in the process.
-It’s essential that these techniques do not become a lost art, as they can be a useful supplement to modern quantity surveying software, provide much-needed context to digital estimating processes, and may be helpful when collaborating with experienced surveyors.
+It’s essential that these techniques do not become a lost art, as they can be a useful supplement to modern quantity surveying software, provide much-needed context to digital estimating processes, and may also be helpful when collaborating with experienced surveyors.

 10. Organized